swup/fragment-plugin/README.md

 - The `containers` of the matching rule **need to be shared between the current and the incoming document**
 - For each selector in the `containers` array, the **first** matching element in the DOM will be selected
-- The plugin will check if an element already matches the new URL before replacing it
+- If a visit isn't be considered a reload of the current page, fragment elements that already match the new URL will be ignored

 ## Advanced use cases